DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/cloud_setup.md

 Think of it like having a draft folder (development) and a published folder (deployment) for your analytics code.

-### Create Your Development Environment
+### Check Your Development Environment

-After setting up your repository, dbt Cloud will prompt you to initialize a development environment.

-1. You'll see a screen titled **"Initialize your development environment"**

-2. **Development Credentials**: Choose how dbt will connect to BigQuery when you develop
-   - **Option 1 - OAuth** (Recommended):
-     - Click **Authorize dbt Cloud**
-     - Sign in with your Google account
-     - Grant BigQuery permissions
-     - dbt will use your personal Google credentials

-   - **Option 2 - Service Account**:
-     - Use the same service account JSON from Step 4
-     - Less secure for development (shared credentials)
+dbt Cloud **automatically creates a development environment** when you set up a project.
+You don't need to create one manually.

+To verify it was created:

+1. Navigate to **Deploy** > **Environments** in the top navigation bar
+2. You should see a **Development** environment already listed

+### Customize Your Development Credentials (Optional)

+If you need to change how dbt connects to BigQuery during development, or adjust your development schema:

+1. Click your profile icon (bottom-left corner) > **Your Profile** > **Credentials**
+2. Select the credential linked to your project
+3. From here you can update:
-3. **Development Schema**: This is where your personal development models will be created
+   - **Development Schema**: Where your personal development models will be created
      - dbt automatically suggests: `dbt_<your_name>` (e.g., `dbt_john_smith`)
-   - You can customize it, but the default is recommended
      - This schema is separate from production (`dbt_prod`)

-4. **Target Name**: Leave as `dev` (default)
+   - **Target Name**: Leave as `dev` (default)
-   - This is just an internal identifier for this environment

-5. Click **Test Connection** to verify your credentials work

-6. Click **Continue**

-## Step 7: Initialize the Environment
+## Step 7: Start Developing

-1. dbt Cloud will now set up your development environment
-   - Installing dbt dependencies
-   - Connecting to your repository
-   - Preparing the IDE workspace

-2. This process takes about 1-2 minutes

-3. Once complete, you'll see: **"Successfully set up development environment"**
+Once your project, connection, and repository are configured, you're ready to start building dbt models.

-4. Click **Start developing in the IDE**
+1. Click **Start developing in the Studio IDE**
+   - If you don't see this option, navigate to **Develop** in the top navigation bar

+2. dbt Cloud will initialize your workspace (this may take a minute)

-You'll be taken to the dbt Cloud IDE with a fresh project ready for development!
+3. Once the IDE loads, you'll have a fresh project ready for development!

 ## Additional Resources